RobertMueller2/OneIMExtensionExample/README.md

 </Project>
 ```

-For 9.3 this also requires to add the OneIM NuGet dir as a NuGet source, e.g. `dotnet nuget add source /home/User/Workdir/OneIM/binaries/930/NuGet/` and this requires `packages.config` (mentioned above, the powershell script works in Linux powershell).
+One challenge is to get the NuGet packages into the package cache.
+The OneIM installation NuGet subdirectory lacks a packages.config file, otherwise it could be used as a local package source.
+This repo has a powershell script (`New-PackageConfig.ps1`) that can be used to create one, then `dotnet nuget add source <NuGet subdir of OneIM installation>` can be used to add it as a local source.

 ### How do I use this in LinqPad?